1. What is your role at AudienceView?

-Considering I have more than one role with AudienceView, I feel that I should be able to give more than one favorite place!
+Throughout my career with AudienceView, I have had more than one role.
+So, I feel that I should be able to name more than one favorite place.

 In no particular order, the first is Whistler, British Columbia, especially in the summer.
 There's nothing I enjoy more than spending a couple of hours hiking and breathing in the fresh mountain air.
 It makes me feel grounded and helps to clear the mind.

 The second is New York City.
 The noise, hustle and bustle, theaters, shopping, sightseeing, endless places to explore and New Yorkers themselves are all things that make that city great.
 My first trip there continues to mean a lot to me as it was my first vacation on my own and I had vowed to return every year.
 I don't make it there as often now that I live on the west coast, but it still holds a special place in my heart.

 My third place is the waterfront along Halifax Harbour.
 I grew up in Halifax, so it will always be special to me.
 An excellent way to spend an afternoon there is to grab an ice cream cone, stroll along the boardwalk, and watch the people and ships go by.